 - Berlin, Germany

 Have you ever needed a vacation after going on vacation?
 Yeah, that’s me ALL.
 THE.
 TIME.
 I have this desire to cram in all the fun adventures and take advantage of every minute in a new place.
 By the end of our trip to Iceland in May, I was exhausted.
 So I also think it’s important to check out, unplug, and relax.

-For this kind of trip, I love cruises or all-inclusive resorts, but it’s all about where you can chill out the most.
+For this kind of trip, I love all-inclusive resorts like Hotel Mousai in Puerto Vallarta, but it’s all about where you can chill out the most.
 For me, that’s on a beach (with a drink in my hand), and that’s why a Caribbean island is on my list.
 Some people love a cabin in the mountains or a yoga retreat.

 You do you, and make sure where ever you go, you can recharge.